malinduGamage/RPAL-Interpreter/README.md

 python main.py -ast file_name
 ```

+> #### screenshot about the switches

+Screenshots of functioning switches can be found in the [docs/working_switches](https://github.com/malinduGamage/RPAL-Interpreter/tree/main/docs/working_switches) directory

 #### Additional Switches for Analysis (Debugging):

 To generate the token list from the lexical analyzer: